checklist/checklist-support/docs/checklists/checklists.md

 ![](/assets/images/checklists/checklist-page-status.png)

 The status will automtically get updated based on the status of the checklists tasks.
-Read more about  [Checklist Propagation](/checklists/play-view/#propagation).
+Read more about  [Checklist Propagation](/checklists/form-view/#propagation).

 If you want to change the status yourself, you can simply click on the checkbox itself:
 * if the checklist was open, the checklist and all tasks and subtasks will be marked as completed
 * if the checklist was completed, the checklist and all tasks and subtasks will be marked as open

 ## Checklist View Selector
-Your checklist can be viewed in any of our Viewers (e.g. Checklist, Table, Play).
+Your checklist can be viewed in any of our Viewers (e.g. Checklist, Table, Form).
 You can use the Checklist View Selector to choose which view you wish to use:

 ![](/assets/images/checklists/checklist-page-view-selector.png)